cestef/blog.cstef.dev/src/data/blog/shamir/index.md

 #### Inception, again

-To prevent a single actor from hijacking the recovery, we could use a $j$-of-$k$ Shamir Sharing Scheme.
-This way, we can are sure that for at most $k-j$ malicious actors, the secret will still be recoverable.
+To prevent a single actor from hijacking the recovery, we will leverage once again an Inception-like scheme.
+Here, our new scheme will be $2$-out-of-$k$.

-_Example:_
+Each shareholder $i in R$ generates a random polynomial $g_i (x) = z_i + b_(i,1) x$ of degree $1$, where $z_i$ is their respective share.

+The commitment and sharing phase of $g_i(j) | i,j in R$ continues as usual, and before recovering the secret, two shareholders $P_m$ and $P_m'$ are chosen to reveal their shares.
+This way, when $P_m$ broadcasts his shares $g_i(m) | i in R$, everyone is instantly able to recover the secret.

+The last step is to verify that $P_m'$ also sends his shares to $P_m$.
+If he does not, every other shareholder can post a complaint against him and optionally send his shares to $P_m$, who can then recover the secret.

+This way, we have a pretty good guarantee that the secret will be recovered by everyone, except if that very person was being explicitly targeted by the whole recovery group ($k-1$ people).

 ## References / Suggested readings